aprameya-rao/VisionMate.ai/README.md

 This project aims to bridge educational gaps by providing smart, AI-driven tools and resources that cater to diverse learning needs.
 Whether it's adaptive content delivery or voice-assisted navigation our goal is to empower every learner—regardless of background or ability.

-**The frontend and backend integration is yet to be done
+**The frontend and backend integration is yet to be done (The AI module can be executed on "local server")

 Goals of our project: